 back in the mix

-While taking a break from the dance floor, visitors can sip cocktails and nosh on pizza and light bites from Cafe Leonelli, the MFAH's Italian cafe and bakery.
+When not hitting the the dance floor and checking out the artwork, visitors sipped cocktails and noshed on pizza and light bites from Cafe Leonelli, the MFAH's Italian cafe and bakery.

 Getting the crowd going with her self-described "rhythm and groove," Lenora opened the show with a groove-filled set.
 Before the show and between set, Tay Powers spun tunes and kept the beats flowing.
 Later, The Suffers and charismatic lead singer Kam Franklin took the stage for their sticky-sweet soul, funk, and R&B sounds from latest release It Starts With Love and other faves.

 Judging by the nearly 1,000 in the building, the MFAH will have no problem drawing a crowd for its mixed-media, late-night dance party.